MattJin19/Dash-Heroku/README.md

-# dash-px
+# Deploy Python Dash Plotly on Heroku
-Simple Dash app using Plotly Express
+A template for Python Dash Plotly on Heroku cloud platform